bhavinmahendra/2022_12_PROLOG_DATA/README.md

 - `cab1(a)`, a sits on the left side,
 - `cab2(a)`, a sits on the right side,
 - `honra(a, b)`, b sits on the right side of a.

+Note: This is an academic project.
+The idea of the project came from Albert Abad (Instituto Superior Técnico, Lisbon, Portugal)